meteor/vue-tutorial/tutorial/simple-todos/01-creating-app.md

 ## 1.2: Create Meteor Project

-The easiest way to setup Meteor with Vue is by using the command `meteor create` with the option `--vue` and your project name:
+The easiest way to setup Meteor with Vue is by using the command `meteor create` with the option `--vue2` and your project name:

+> Side note: Since meteorJS version 2.9 the default --vue will create a vue3 app, in order to follow this tutorial, use the vue2 command: ``--vue2``
 ```
 meteor create --vue2 simple-todos-vue
 ```